 As luck would have it, I was actually in the country for the event (the usual reason I miss coffee festivals is because I’m abroad: it’s why, for example, I’ve never been to the Edinburgh Coffee Festival), so I decided to attend.
 It was held last weekend in the Custard Factory in Digbeth, from Friday (industry day) through Saturday and Sunday (consumer days).
 I was working on Friday, but headed up to Birmingham for the Saturday.
 Not sure what to expect, I’d only booked for the one day, but I found more than enough to keep me occupied, so returned on the Sunday, although I suspect that the average consumer will only need a single day (or part day) to see everything.

-The first thing to say is that the Birmingham Coffee Festival is ridiculously good value for money, with a ticket for any of the days costing just £6.98 in advance (which includes a £0.98 booking fee) or £8 on the door for eight hours of coffee-based fun.
-At that price, it would be a shame not to go.
+The first thing to say is that the Birmingham Coffee Festival was ridiculously good value for money, with a ticket for any of the days costing just £6.98 in advance (which includes a £0.98 booking fee) or £8 on the door for eight hours of coffee-based fun.
+At that price, it would have been a shame not to go.

 The event itself is an interesting mix of local and national, with a strong showing from Birmingham coffee shops, roasters and suppliers, mixed in with national roasters and brands, although compared to both the Manchester and Glasgow festivals, the balance was more in favour of local names.
 Perhaps the most interesting local/national mix was in fact local/international, with home-grown espresso machine manufacturers Fracino side-by-side with La Marzocco.
 There was also a mix of (for me) new names alongside familiar faces, all of which we’ll get to in future posts.
 In the meantime, on with the round-up.